 Japanese particles are called じょし (joshi).
 They are also known as てにをは (tenioha).

-Japanese particles are important in language learning.
+Particles are important in learning the Japanese language.
 They are words that serve as markers and connectors in sentences.
 They serve as markers to help us identify the role of a word, whether it’s the subject or object of the sentence.

 Japanese particles also serve as connectors in sentences to help words have a smooth transition and add clarity to the thought of the sentence.
 We have another lesson on Japanese Sentence Structure.
 You can learn that next if you haven’t yet.